S. J. Main Muñoz

-Summer-Joy "SJ" Main Muñoz (born August 28, 1978) is an American filmmaker primarily known for directing television and award-winning short films often of the Western genre or featuring Latino themes.
+Summer-Joy Main Muñoz is an American filmmaker primarily known for directing television and award-winning short films often of the Western genre or featuring Latino themes.

 Early life

 Main Muñoz was born in San Luis Obispo, California to a Costa Rican mother (Muñoz) and Russian/Irish father (Main) and was raised in Cambria, California.
 At the age of eleven, Main Muñoz was featured on Star Search as a member of the dance group "Short 'n Sweet."
 Main Muñoz worked as a model for surf photographer Dan Merkel in the Maldives.
 Main Muñoz also modeled for Seventeen at the age of 17.
 Main Muñoz attended the UCLA Theater Department where she studied directing and acting for the theater.
 While attending UCLA, Main Muñoz interned at DreamWorks SKG in the Feature Development (Amblin Entertainment), Story and Casting departments.

 Early professional career

 While completing a master's degree in directing at Columbia University, Main Muñoz worked for directors, producers and production companies including Michael Hausman of Cinehaus, and Ismail Merchant and James Ivory (director) of Merchant Ivory Productions.
 She has served as a Script Reader at Walden Media and Radical Media, and for other New York-based production companies.
 She was Executive Assistant to director Stanley Donen.
 Upon receipt of her master's degree in Film Directing, Main Muñoz moved to Los Angeles where she worked as a writer, director, producer, line producer, and unit production manager.
 Main Muñoz established the film and media production company Tica Productions in 2007.